delta3d/delta3d/delta3d/examples/testPython/readme.txt

 Controls
 --------
-Esc  - Exit
+<Esc>  - Exit
-S    - Triggers flyhelo.py and makes the helo fly in a circle.
+'s'    - Triggers flyhelo.py and makes the helo fly in a circle.